BugSplat-Git/elfy/README.md

 npm i elfy
 ```

 2. Create an instance of `ElfFile` using the async static factory function `create`.
-The `ElfFile` class implements `Disposable` so you should use a [using](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-2.html#using-declarations-and-explicit-resource-management) statement in TypeScript 5.2+ or call `[Symbol.dispose]` manually.
+The `ElfFile` class implements `Disposable` so you should use a [using](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-2.html#using-declarations-and-explicit-resource-management) statement in TypeScript 5.2+ or call `dispose` manually.

 ```ts
 import { ElfFile } from 'elfy';